The Practice

 We offer it freely.
 No sign-up, no paywall, no course to buy.

-Sharing this on a company website is not a conventional thing to do.
+Sharing this on a company website is an unconventional thing to do.
 We think that is the point.

 Ten minutes.
 No equipment.
 No experience required.